 Our spin bike reviews revealed that once you get up above $1000, especially above $1500, you're dealing with top of the line trainers that are as close to the ones you find at your gym as possible.
 These are durable bikes with all of the features and capabilities you could ask for.

-One of our favorites is the Keiser M3, with a rear flywheel, top notch construction, magnetic resistance, tons of adjustability as well as Bluetooth workout tracking capability and core muscle targeting (M3i and M3iX).
+One of our favorites is the NordicTrack S22i, with a huge 22" touch screen, top notch construction, magnetic resistance, tons of adjustability as well as Bluetooth and WiFi workout tracking capability via iFit and core muscle targeting.

-The best spin bikes in this category include Keiser, Life Fitness, and Precor.
+The best spin bikes in this category include NordicTrack, Keiser, Life Fitness, and Precor.

 You can go directly to out Best Indoor Cycling Bikes page for our expert's breakdown of the top spin bikes for the year.
 This gives you your best bets in the various price ranges.